rychrr/linters/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
 # 📖 [Hello Microverse] <a name="about-project"></a>

-> A  basic project showing hello microverse on the page

-**[Hello Microverse Project]** is a project required as part of the microverse  project tasks for day two,
+**[Hello Microverse Project]** is a project required as part of the microverse  project tasks for day two, the project makes use of HTML and CSS to create a simple webbpage, the objective is to help students understand how to use the Git/Github, understand Github flows and the use of linters.

 ## 🛠 Built With <a name="HTML and CSS "></a>

 ### Tech Stack <a name="Tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>HTML</summary>